arodSG/NoHitterTracker/README.md

 # NoHitterTracker
 When main.py runs, the list of games for the current day are retrieved.
-These games are checked/updated every minute_interval_to_update minutes.
+These games are checked/updated every `minute_interval_to_update` minutes.

-This script needs to be restarted once daily (can be done via system restart/service or a cron job) so that the next day's games are retrieved.
-This can be done with a cron job, or with a service file.
+This script needs to be restarted once daily so that the next day's games are retrieved.
+This can be done with a cron job or with a service file.

 ## Config
 - `minute_interval_to_update` - integer